 Your company needs to comply with the GDPR if it falls into one of the two categories:

-1. You are a company based in the EU that process personal information of EU citizens and residents
+- Your company is based in the EU that process personal information of EU citizens and residents

-2. Your company is not based in the EU, but offers products or services to EU citizens or residents or monitor their behavior
+- Your company is not based in the EU but offers products or services to EU citizens or residents or monitors their behavior

-What does it mean to offer goods and services to the EU citizens?
+What does it mean to offer goods and services to EU citizens?

-Even if you are not conducting any commercial activity, the intention alone will be interpreted as an offer of goods and services to EU citizens.
+Even if you are not conducting any commercial activity, the intention alone will be interpreted as offering goods and services to EU citizens.

 2. MONITORING THE BEHAVIOR OF THE EU CITIZENS